gangel85/CLAS12_Analysis_BSA_Counts/README.md

 If you want to read them do the following:

 An example for the extraction of the BSA code appleid on this output is in the subfloder: BSA Analysis Code.

+===== Analysis Code explanation ====

+The code define MultiBins object, these objects are double arrays of H1F, H2F or H3F, allowing to have a 5D binning.
+The first two variables are stored in array sand their allocation can be done using constand bin size, as well as defiying custommade polynomial bins shapes using the subrutine: PolyogonalBins in the MultiBins.java file .
+They have been set to match the Stefan's Diehl binning for BSA analysis but can be modified .
+When you define a bin you need to privde the points in counter clock wise manner starting from the top right corner of the polygon.
+The class map will map that bin into an index i, j for the array. be sure that you modify that too.

+The Class AnalysisSIDIS.java deal with filling those bins for all the relevant infromation and later save on an hipo files.

+In order to enhance the Particle class, a ParticleREC.java class has been created.
+This class will add to the particle the Traj and Calorimeter banks so to be passed to the Fiducial cuts routine.

+Fiducial Cuts:
+The fiducial cuts are created trough the usage of a MAP.
+The MAP is created with a key tha tis the PID and a list of cuts that are going to be activated for that PID.
+For exampole now for PID 11 there are 3 cuts activated : Sampling Fraction, PCAL, DC.
+While for pid 211 only DC.
+This is the standard implementation of the class but an user ca modify this map of cuts as wish , adding and removing particles or detectors cuts or adding a new .java file containing a new cut.
+The new cut should be written as " impements DetectorCut" so to inherit all the right properties.

+The function Status loop over the  MAP and return the status of each detector cut  by invoking each detector status class.
+If all of them are true it will return true for that PID, meaning that particle has passed all associated cuts.
+If at least one is false will return false and therefore the particle do not pass fiducial cuts.
+In this way every detector (DC.java, EC.java, SamplingFraction.java )  will apply their routiine to the PID and return the status : true false that is being read by the main Fiducial Class.